M1ralai/tcp/README.md

 tcp server listenening port :3000

-you can create user how much you want, you can login and register while tcp server is open when you close the server you will lost all of your users
+you can create user how much you want, you can login and register while tcp server is on

+when you close the server you will lost all of your users